dayanacavalcante/Obesity-Estimate/README.md

 memory usage: 206.2+ KB
 ```

 There are columns with object and floating data.
-First I treated the object type data with the _category_encoders_ method that uses a dictionary to determine the order of the attributes.
-You could use the Label Encoder method which is indicated for ordinal categorical variables, which is the case of the "CAEC", "CALC" and "NObeyesdad" columns.
+First, treat the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
+The Label Encoder method could also be used, which is indicated for ordinal categorical variables, which is the case of the "CAEC", "CALC" and "NObeyesdad" columns.
 However, as this method assigns the order of values through the alphabetical order of the classes, it did not return an expected order.

 ```
       Gender        Age    Height      Weight  family_history_with_overweight  FAVC  FCVC  NCP  CAEC  SMOKE      CH2O  SCC       FAF       TUE  CALC  MTRANS  NObeyesdad